The Giant Schnauzer is a larger, more powerful version of the Standard Schnauzer.

 The Giant Schnauzer has the laidback and sweet temperament of a companion dog and the energy and boldness of a guard dog.

 He takes his job seriously and will protect his home and family at all costs.
-He will defend them with ferocity that can be intimidating.
+He will defend them with a ferocity that can be intimidating.

 He is territorial and distrustful of strangers.
 But when he’s not on guard mode, he’s a very affectionate companion.